turbot/steampipe-plugin-databricks/docs/tables/databricks_sharing_provider.md

 # Table: databricks_sharing_provider

 A share is a container instantiated with Shares/Create.
 Once created you can iteratively register a collection of existing data assets defined within the metastore using Shares/Update.
-A data provider is an object representing the organization in the real world who shares the data
+A data provider is an object representing the organization in the real world who shares the data.

 ## Examples